Being culturally aware, competent and respectful is a priority at NTGPE.

 Appropriate clothing in Indigenous communities

-In Indigenous communities it is highly recommend you wear modest clothing, which will cover thighs, tops of arms and midriff.
-It is important, as a guest on Indigenous land, to dress appropriately in a way that will not offend.
+In Indigenous communities, it is highly recommended you wear modest clothing that covers your thighs, tops of arms and midriff.
+It is important as a guest on Indigenous land to dress appropriately and in a way that will not offend.